UKDP recently featured in Channel 5’s “The Secret World of Your Rubbish”

 If your property has a septic tank, I can imagine that this list might make for quite daunting reading.
 If you show your drainage system some TLC (and don’t worry, this doesn’t mean that you need to rush out and hug a septic tank), you give yourself the best chance of years of uninterrupted service.

 But ignore what’s going on underground at your peril!
 Don’t let out of sight be out of mind.
-If you spot any signs of trouble, call our expert team on 01628 788600 for advice today, or email me at firstname.lastname@example.org.
-We’re a friendly bunch and we’ll do our best to help.
+If you’ve spotted any signs of trouble, call us on 0800 028 9903 and we’ll help.

 There’s even a chance we could save you a lot of money.
 We are the UK’s only specialist in managing insurance claims for damaged off mains drainage systems - so we make sure that our customers don’t have to pay for damage to their system that they have already paid an insurance company to cover.